Hangul: Encoding methods

+The primary encoding method for Hangul currently in use is Unicode.
 There are a number of other coded character set standards that were used largely historically, although they continue to see some use.
 The South Korean government maintains KS X 1001 and KS X 1002.
 North Korea maintains KPS 9566.
 China maintains GB 12052.
 There is also the Unified Hangul Code, a private standard by the company Microsoft.
+As of 2026, 96.1% of websites with the .kr domain (used by South Korea) used UTF-8 encoding, with only 6.3% using an alternate standard EUC-KR (total exceeds 100%; websites can use multiple encodings).

+Archaic Hangul was not fully supported in Unicode until the late 2000s.
+Private Use Areas were often used for that purpose until official Unicode implementation was added.